Winners and Losers from College Football Bowl Season

 He leaves behind a nucleus with the Cowboys of Chuba Hubbard, Tylan Wallace, Tyron Johnson and Dillon Stoner.
 If Oklahoma State can find a viable option at quarterback, it has the chance to be explosive offensively.

-Coach Mike Gundy will have to turn over that group to another coordinator, and the Buckeyes have a lot of reasons to be excited about what Yurcich can bring the program.
+Gundy will have to turn over that group to another coordinator, and the Buckeyes have a lot of reasons to be excited about what Yurcich can bring the program.

 Loser: Stephen Guidry's Case of the Dropsies

-Hanging onto the football has been a major issue this season for Mississippi State junior receiver Stephen Guidry, who had the third-highest drop rate (21.7%) in the SEC this year, according to CFB Film Room.
+Hanging onto the football has been a major issue this season for Mississippi State junior receiver Stephen Guidry, who had the third-highest drop rate (21.7 percent) in the SEC this year, according to CFB Film Room.

 That problem crept up at the worst possible time for the Bulldogs in a 27-22 Outback Bowl loss to Iowa on Tuesday.